About The Lodge

 In 2022 the Bob White Lodge hosted their second annual “The Race for the Golden Quail” in the Spring, as well as sending 40 arrowmen to the E-7 Cornerstone Conclave at John J. Barnhardt in New London, N.C., where our ceremonies teams once again took top honors in pre-ordeal and Brotherhood.
 The Lodge sent 21 Arrowmen to the 2022 National Order of the Arrow Conference being held at the University of Tennessee in Knoxville, TN.
 In an effort to improve the Lodge, our activities, and service to our Arrowmen, we improved in the area of American Indian Affairs by introducing AIA craft into our fellowships.
 And finally, during 2022 we hosted several events such as our Spring and Fall Fellowships and Inductions weekends.
 During the Spring and Summer the lodge held their first tailgate weekend at the new Nature and Adventure center.
 The lodge had a record number of Ordeal and Brotherhood candidates at Fall and Spring Inductions weekends.
 The lodge held its Winter Fellowship event at Camp Daniel Marshall where the theme was the Polar Express.
 We conducted camp service days, staffed events supporting local Cub Scouting programs such as Cub Fun Day and Liger Prowl manning the obstacle course, and our annual Lodge Leadership Development at the Nature and Adventure Center.

-Looking ahead to 2023 the Bob White Lodge has planned to host a third annual " Race for the Golden Quail" in the Spring.
-The Lodge plans to send a contingent to the E-7 Cornerstone Conclave at Camp Ho Non Wah on the shores of the Bohicket River in Wadmalaw Island, SC.
-In an effort to improve the Lodge, our activities, and service to our Arrowmen, we plan on reintroducing call out ceremonies at camporees and summer camp as well as realigning our elections with Inductions to better the candidate experience.
-The lodge also plans to revamp the training offered in our annual Lodge Leadership Development to include more diverse offerings for all Arrowmen.
+In 2023 the Bob White Lodge hosted a third annual " Race for the Golden Quail" in the Spring.
+The Lodge sent a contingent to the E-7 Cornerstone Conclave at Camp Ho Non Wah on the shores of the Bohicket River in Wadmalaw Island, SC.
+In an effort to improve the Lodge, our activities, and service to our Arrowmen, the Lodge reintroduced call out ceremonies at camporees and summer camp as well as realigned our elections with Inductions to better the candidate experience.
+The lodge revamped the training offered in our annual Lodge Leadership Development to include more diverse offerings for all Arrowmen.
+To improve our leadership pool, the Lodge sent 3 arrowmen to NLS hosted by the Atlanta Area Council.
+The Lodge held it's Winter Fellowship event at Knox Scout Reservation with Dr. Seuss The Grinch as the theme for this year.
+During this fellowship, we hosted the Section Chief, VC Chief, and Inductions Coordinator as well as VC of Inductions from EGWA TAWA DEE Lodge.